-Our DPO’s role is to ensure this policy is upheld and enforced through appropriate training and guidance to staff and the organisation as a whole.
+To ensure this policy is upheld and enforced through appropriate staff training and guidance and the Group as a whole.

 The Data Asset Register records how Watford Community Housing collects, stores and processes Personal Data for various purposes.
 Further information is set out in the Data Asset Register policy and procedure but in the main these purposes are as follows: